Tencent/omi/README.md

 ## Browsers Support

-Omi 4.0+ works in the latest two versions of all major browsers: Safari 10+, ~~IE 11+~~, and the evergreen Chrome, Firefox, and Edge.
+Omi 4.0+ works in the latest two versions of all major browsers: Safari 10+, IE 11+, and the evergreen Chrome, Firefox, and Edge.

 ![Browsers Support](./assets/browsers-support.png)